Our use of cookies

 1. Looked after children and previously looked after children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
 Applications for previously looked after children must be supported with appropriate evidence i.e. copy of adoption order, child arrangements order or special guardianship order.

-2. Children previously in care outside of England or Wales who ceased to be in care because they were adopted.
+2. Children previously in care outside England or Wales who ceased to be in care because they were adopted.

 3. Children who, with their immediate families are regular worshippers at St Marys Church of England Church, Uttoxeter or The Heath Church, Holly Road.